bennadel/FeatureFlagsBookApp/README.md

 ## Change Log

+* **2024, June 8**: I created a `debugEvaluation()` method in the client feature flag evaluation.
+This way, I'll be able to report to the user _why_ a given variant was selected (this is not yet implemented).
+I'm also continuing to iterate on the evaluation UI / experience.
+I think I will need to bring in [Alpine.js][alpine] to drive the event-bindings; and, possibly [Turbo CFML][turbo-cfml] to create some frame-based loading.

 * **2024, June 6**: I was trying to get ChatGPT to generate demo data for me.
 But, it ended up being an uphill battle.
 In the end, I had it given me lists of first/last names.
 And then, I [created a script](./app/wwwroot/fake-users.cfm) to generate a large set of demo data using `randRange()`.

 * **2024, June 5**: I've started working on [the client / consumer / evaluator](./app/lib/client/) portion of the playground.
 This would normally be an external project (in your language of choice); but, in this case, it's all part of the playground.